Subsum Sets: Intervals, Cantor Sets, and Cantorvals: Positive Summable Sequences

-Thus, when we take account of all the possibilities for which of the first two terms of the sequence occur in a given subsum, we find that the set of subsums is contained in the union of four disjoint closed intervals (\refer{fig}{Cuts})--two subintervals of \Js{0} and two subintervals of \Js{1}:
+That is, distinguishing subsums according to whether they do or don't involve the first term of the sequence breaks the set of all subsums into two pieces, the second a translate of the first.
+When we take account of all the possibilities for which of the first \emph{two} terms of the sequence occur in a given subsum, we find that the set of subsums is contained in the union of four disjoint closed intervals--two subintervals of \Js{0} and two subintervals of \Js{1}.
 Of course, we can continue this process.
 A subsequence of \seqx{} can be specified using the sequence $\xi=\xis{1}\xis{2}\cdots$ of zeroes and ones defined by

 The sum corresponding to this subsequence is then

 For our particular example, this reads

 which is a base three expansion for \xs{\xi}.